 - 8x Lights

 I was interested to read on the Tech Will Save Us website that the company design their kits in line with the KS1 and KS2 curriculum, so are perfect my children and will supplement what they are currently learning at school.
 I love the fact that they even provide online tutorials to give you ideas about activities you can do with the kit too so that you can join in and help the kids (who knows, you may even learn something yourself!).

-My 7-year-old twins were delighted and excited to see this kit.
+I knew my 7-year-old twins would be delighted and excited to see this kit.
 It encompasses two of their favourite things, playdough and science.
-We quickly set about unpacking the contents.
-I removed the various pop out templates from the pop sheets and we were ready to go.
+First of all you need to unpack the contents.
+Then you need to remove the various pop out templates from the pop sheets.

 We decided to freestyle things.
 First of all, we made a rabbit using some cute eyes and long pink ears from one of the pop sheets.
 We then made a second ball of dough and used the instruction sheet provided to build a basic circuit.
 I am not sure who was more excited when the red light lit up, myself or my sons.
 One of my twins confidently went about making more dough objects to make a circuit from – a round snowman, a flat man figure, a bowl etc. The other tends to need more encouragement.
 He was proudly building circuits and making the light switch on and off, which gave him the confidence to continue and build more.
 We had a fantastic conversation about why if the two dough objects touch the light goes out – i.e. due to a short circuit.
 They listened intently while I explained how the current travelled from the battery, down the wires, through the conductive dough and to the light.
 I talked fondly about making circuits as a child.
 One of my twins enjoyed mixing the dough together to make multi-colour objects.